Frequently Asked Questions

 What is the situation with food?

-Throughout the weekend there’s homemade muesli bars, dried fruits, chocolate, crackers, and fresh fruit, with nourishing breakfasts of granola or porridge to start the day.
+Throughout the weekend there’s homemade muesli bars, dried fruitsand fresh fruit, with nourishing breakfasts of granola or porridge to start the day.
 All meals are vegan by default, keeping things light and inclusive, though I’m happy to accommodate other dietary preferences with advance notice.

 You’re welcome to bring a few personal snacks if you wish - sharing food on the trail is one of the simplest and most joyful parts of the experience.